jayanpatel789/DTx_OrganDetection_DSAD/README.md

 - [imageManagerMultilabel.py](http://imageManagerMultilabel.py) - creates copy of multilabel folder, organised into train, test and val folders.
 - [multilabelToCOCO.py](http://multilabelToCOCO.py) - created bounding box, segmentation and panoptic segmentation masks for the multilabel folder only.

-For the final training only the processed multilabel data was used.
+For the final project only the processed multilabel data was used, using the bounding box labels.

 # Training
 With the processed input data, run the following command to start training.